 The CTA is clear and easy to understand: Start free trial.
 Looking at that CTA, visitors know what to do and how to take the next steps to do it.

 Most people despise the idea of testing CTA colors.
 But, we can’t deny the fact that visual hierarchy matters even when it comes to CTAs.
-One thing to keep in mind here is that the color of your CTA button doesn’t work in isolation.
+One thing to remember here is that your CTA button’s color doesn’t work in isolation.

 It would be wrong to suggest that orange is better than green or black is better than white.
 The CTA color depends on where you will position it and the background of the page is also a determining factor.